-The East Yale Avenue Storm Drain project will address frequent flooding in the University Hills neighborhood in southeast Denver, at the geographic low point in S. Glencoe Street south of E. Yale Avenue.
+The East Yale Avenue Storm Drain project addresses frequent flooding in the University Hills neighborhood in southeast Denver, at the geographic low point in S. Glencoe Street south of E. Yale Avenue.
 This location was identified as a Significant Flooding Location in the City’s Storm Drainage Master Plan.
-The first phase of the project will address storm drainage along Yale Ave. between Glencoe St. and Dahlia St, significantly improving the drainage conditions in this low-lying area during smaller, more frequent storm events.
+The first phase of the project is addressing storm drainage along Yale Ave. between Glencoe St. and Dahlia St, significantly improving the drainage conditions in this low-lying area during smaller, more frequent storm events.
 This new storm water infrastructure will provide capacity to drain approximately a 10‐year storm (a storm intensity level that has a 10 percent chance of occurring in any given year); a 100-year storm system (than can handle a storm with an intensity level that has a 1 percent chance of occurring in any given year) cannot currently be installed due to physical limitations in the E. Yale Avenue corridor.

 In the future, additional phases of improvements (from Colorado Blvd. to Elm St.) could increase the level of storm water service in the low lying area to a 50-year storm system, depending on the proposed designs of future pipes.
 Upon completion of these later phases, flooding within the University Hills neighborhood will be significantly reduced, improving public safety during larger storm events